avitorio/outstatic/apps/web/outstatic/content/docs/introduction.md

 Outstatic is an open source content management system (CMS) for static websites using [Next.js](https://nextjs.org).
 All you need to get started is a [Github](https://github.com) and [Vercel](https://vercel.com/signup) account.

-The concept is simple.
-Write content, click save and see the changes on your website.
+The concept is simple: write content, click save, and see the changes on your website.

 You can get started by visiting our [Getting started](/docs/getting-started) section.
 If you want to learn a bit more about Outstatic, keep reading.